 - Combine the peas, Zucchini, and peach in a steamer and steam the vegetables and peach for about 5 minutes or until cooked through.

-- Blitz in a food processor to a smooth and creamy texture; add the butter and mix.
+- Blitz in a good quality food processor to a smooth and creamy texture; add the butter and mix.
 Serve

 Peas with Chicken and sage (10 months +)